spryker/devvm/README.md

 If the VM configuration should be updated via saltstack there is no need to destroy your VM and create a new one, just execute the following commands:

-In the project directory (outside of VM):
+In the project directory on your host operating system (outside of VM):
 ```
 cd saltstack/
 git pull